Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: Introduction

 \section{Introduction}

 The organization of economic activity as a means for the efficient co-ordination of effort is a cornerstone of economic theory. \if 0 Networked organizations have been the focus of much analysis, from different perspectives, by computer scientists, economists, and social scientists \cite{van1997state}. \fi In networked organizations, agents are responsible for two processes: information flow and productive effort.
 A major objective of the organization is to maximize the net productive output of the networked system.
-However, in real organizations the individuals are rational and intelligent.
+However, in real organizations the individuals are responsible for multiple job roles and are rational and intelligent.
 They select their degree of effort which maximizes their payoff.
-Hence, to understand how organizations can boost their productive output, we need to understand how the individuals connected over a network split their efforts between work \textit{vs.}\ investing effort in explaining tasks to others depending on the amount of direct and indirect rewards.
+Hence, to understand how organizations can boost their productive output, we need to understand how the individuals connected over a network split their efforts between these different roles.
+In particular, we study how agents in a specific model split their efforts between `effort to perform the task' \textit{versus}\ `investing effort in explaining tasks to others' depending on the amount of direct and indirect rewards.
 We model the agents having dual responsibilities of executing the task (production effort) and communicating the information (communication effort) to other agents.
 When an agent communicates with another, we call the former an {\em influencer} and the latter an {\em influencee}.
 Influencers improve the productivity of the influencees.
-Influencees, in turn, share a part of their rewards with the influencers, and this induces a game between the agents connected over the network.
-In our model, working on a task brings a direct payoff and is costly, whereas investing effort in explaining a task can improve the productivity of others (depending on the quality of communication in the network).
-This can in turn generate additional indirect reward for an agent through reward sharing incentives.
+Influencees, in turn, share a part of their rewards with the influencers, and this induces a {\em game} between the agents connected over the network.
+In our model, {\em working on a task} brings a direct payoff but is more costly, whereas {\em investing effort in explaining a task} can improve the productivity of others (depending on the quality of communication in the network) and is less costly.
+The latter in turn generate additional indirect reward for an agent through reward sharing incentives.